OpenMoonRay/openmoonray-docs/docs/beta/DistributedArras.md

 ### Coordinator

 The first step in setting up distributed Arras is to start minicoord running on a network machine.
 This can be one of the pool machines or completely separate.
 Minicoord requires the python packages `tornado-5` and `requests-2`, so these must be installed somewhere that Python can find them.
-It doesn't depend on any other commands or libraries in OpenMoonray.
+Minicoord doesn't have any dependencies on the rest of openmoonray, so it can be run outside of a build/release container.
 The main file is `run.py` : the service runs in the background with a python interpreter in the foreground to inspect the service's current state :

 ```bash
 python -i run.py